bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/interplanetary-transfer-phasing.md

 A hypothetical Hohmann transfer with increasing radius.
 The initial phase angle between the initial and final planets is $\gamma_1$ and the phase angle after the transfer is complete is $\gamma_2$.
 Note that while the spacecraft travels 180° of true anomaly on the transfer trajectory (green), the initial planet (blue) travels more than 180° and the final planet (red) travels less than 180°.
 :::

 In the previous section, we assumed that the orbits of the planets are circular.
-This allows us to define the angluar distance traversed by the planet in a time interval by its average angular velocity, also called the _mean motion_:
+This allows us to define the angular distance traversed by the planet in a time interval by its average angular velocity, also called the _mean motion_:

 :::{math}
 :label: eq:mean-motion